lorrainescanlon/brendan-the-navigator/README.md

   - The fully responsive navigation bar includes links to the Home page, Voyage and Contact page.
   - The color scheme used is in keeping with the website and identical on each page to allow for easy navigation.
   - The navigation bar will allow the user to easily move from page to page across all devices without having to use the ‘back’ button.
-  - The hover effect is used to highling menu items, this helps to enhance the user experience.
+  - The hover effect is used to highlight the links, this helps to enhance the user experience.

 ![Nav Bar](docs/images/navbar.PNG)

 - __Home Page__
-  - The landing page includes an image with text overlay to allow the user to see exactly what this site is about.
+  - The landing page includes an image with text overlay to allow the user to see what this site is about.
   - This section introduces the user to Brendan the Navigator with an image of his statue which stands at Fenit harbour in Kerry to set the scene.
   - This section includes a responsive timeline of the history of Brendan the Navigator.